pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Results

-Here, the statistical reconstruction model performance, under various augmentations strategies on unseen and predefined test data are displayed in Table \ref{table:unseen_data_summary} and S1.
-In both test scenarios, Kruskal-Wallis tests revealed significant differences in PSNR and SSIM across all methods (p-value $<$ $\alpha$ (0.01)) under every augmentation type.
+Here, the statistical analysis of the reconstruction performance, under various augmentation strategies in both validation data sets is displayed in Tables \ref{table:unseen_data_summary} and S1.
+Here, Kruskal-Wallis tests revealed significant differences in PSNR and SSIM across all methods (p-value $<$ $\alpha$ (0.01)) under every augmentation type.
 As already shown in Section, post-hoc Dunn’s tests with Bonferroni correction also consistently identified BD as significantly superior to all competing methods in both PSNR and SSIM, particularly outperforming TA with highly significant p-values (p-value $<$ $\alpha$ (0.01) across all augmentations).
 This demonstrates the robustness of BD to geometric and photometric transformations.
 Conversely, TA consistently showed the lowest performance.
 Notably, BD maintained PSNR scores above 23 dB and SSIM above 0.72 across most augmentation types, confirming its ability to generalize well under varying perturbations.